Guilherme-Vasconcelos/Aqua/docs/CONTRIBUTING.md

 3. When you are done with your feature, please remember to add it to [CHANGELOG.md](CHANGELOG.md).
-The code also needs to comply with the tests, mypy, flake8 and bandit, but those checks can be performed by the workflows.
+The code also needs to comply with the tests, mypy, flake8, bandit, isort and black, but those checks can be performed by the workflows.

 ### What kind of ideas am I allowed to suggest or add?
 Any ideas that would be good for a personal utility.
 If you have some problem that